strblr/imperative-portal/README.md

 import { ImperativePortal } from "imperative-portal";
 ```

-Add the `<ImperativePortal />` element in your app, where you want your imperative nodes to be rendered:
+Add the `<ImperativePortal />` element in your app, where you want your imperative nodes to be rendered.
+Typically near the root or even in a regular [portal](https://react.dev/reference/react-dom/createPortal), but it's up to you.

 ```tsx
 function App() {